Business, Economics and Travel & Tourism

 Reading Aims:

-• To ensure students are equipped with a range of independent reading strategies when interpreting company reports/business and economics magazine identifying key topic related issues, and evaluating qualitative and quantitative data.
+- To ensure students are equipped with a range of independent reading strategies when interpreting company reports/business and economics magazines identifying key topic-related issues, and evaluating qualitative and quantitative data.

 Co-Curricular